SOFT2020-Test/Exam-Questions/README.md

         <br>
     - <img src="media/441.jpg" width=500px>
 - #### Acceptance Testing
+    - Method
-    - Manual Black Box Testing
+        - Manual Black Box Testing following:
         - Ad-hoc testing** aka Monkey Testing || Random Testing
+    - Task
+        - Acceptance Test [Execute >> Re-execute]
-    - Final test before ready for production
+        - Fourth & Last layer of testing before production
+    - Test Types
         - Internal Acceptance Testing
+            - Alpha Testing - Performed by developer (in house)
         - External Acceptance Testing
+            - Non-Developer - Performed by external people
         - Customer Acceptance Testing
             - Testing performed by the customers of the software (the one buying it / having it developed)
         - User Acceptance Testing (UAT)
             - Beta Testing - Performed by end users

 ## 1.3 Explain what kinds of test can be carried out without running any code.
 Explain how it can be used on non-code documents as well.